vistar12/MYPOEPT1/README.md

 Converts CYBERSECURITY.png into ASCII and prints it to the console.
 Resizes the image to fit the console window before processing.

+Randomisation
+When a user mentions a keyword like "phishing" or "malware," the bot randomly selects from a list of relevant responses instead of always giving the same one.
+This helps make the conversation feel more natural and engaging, as it mimics the way humans vary their speech.
+It enhances the realism of the chatbot and keeps users more interested by providing fresh, dynamic replies each time.

+Sentiment
+Sentiment detection enables the chatbot to recognize the emotional tone in the user’s input and respond with empathy.
+For example, if the user says they are "worried" or "frustrated," the bot includes a comforting or encouraging message before delivering the main response.
+This adds emotional intelligence to the interaction, making the bot seem more human-like and user-friendly.
+By acknowledging how the user feels, the chatbot builds trust and creates a more supportive communication experience.

+Memory Recall
+Memory recall allows the chatbot to remember user-specific interests across different sessions.
+When a user says something like "I am interested in ransomware," the bot stores that information along with the user’s name.
+Later, if the user asks "what are my interests," the bot can recall and display them.
+This feature personalizes the chatbot, giving it the ability to adapt to individual users and remember their preferences.
+It simulates long-term memory, making interactions more meaningful and context-aware.